dimiboeckaerts/PhageHostLearn/README.md

 ## Getting started
 To get started using the PhageHostLearn system, go to the `code` folder and read through the information in the notebooks `phagehostlearn_training` or `phagehostlearn_inference`.

+Processed data are available at [this Zenodo repository](https://doi.org/10.5281/zenodo.8052911).